 8) Learning from other countries

 The following is shared with permission from the International Children’s Palliative Care Network website:

-- WHO has a webpage with updates on the disease and a short online course: Infection, Prevention and Control (IPC) for novel coronavirus (COVID-19)
+- WHO has a webpage with updates on the disease and a short online course – Infection, Prevention and Control (IPC) for novel coronavirus (COVID-19)

 - WHO’s guide on integrating palliative care and symptom relief into responses to humanitarian emergencies and crisis is a useful resource and can be found here.

-- There is also various guidance available to help talk to healthy children about coronavirus and this could be helpful when explaining to siblings etc. For example: from UNICEF, from Child Mind Institute, on YouTube.
+There is also various guidance available to help talk to healthy children about coronavirus and this could be helpful when explaining to siblings etc. For example: from UNICEF, from Child Mind Institute, and on YouTube.